 Pay your payroll taxes.
-If you can't handle it in-house, hire a good payroll service so you won't have any discretion about it.
+If you can't handle it in-house, hire a payroll service so you won't have any discretion about it.
 If you aren't an owner, try to avoid check signing authority.
 If you can't avoid it, get a written indemnity, and make sure payroll taxes are always paid.

+For alerts to future tax articles, follow me on Forbes.
 You can reach me at Wood@WoodLLP.com.
 This discussion is not intended as legal advice, and cannot be relied upon for any purpose without the services of a qualified professional.